rareitems/anki.nvim/README.md

 3. Make sure AnkiConnect works.
 Try going to (localhost:8765) and see if anything is shown.
 If you have any problems check AnkiConnect page (https://foosoft.net/projects/anki-connect/)
 4. Enter a filename with '.anki' extension.
 If it loads _very_ slowly it probably cannot make a connection to AnkiConnect.
 5. Fill the current buffer with anki card form using ':Anki <your notetype>' command
 6. Fill the space between field name with information you want to remember and you want to be inside this field.
 This is will be send as raw HTML.
-So for example if you want a newline put '\<br\>'.
 7. Send it to anki directly using ':AnkiSend' or send it to anki's GUI 'Add' using ':AnkiSendGui' if you want to add picture